 America more than any nation in any age has invested in education.
 Where medieval Europe built cathedrals, modern America has built colleges and schools.
 Wherever I went, even in the smallest town, I noticed that fine building, that splendidly equipped auditorium, that magnificent gymnasium.
 It was the public school.
-Now I understand why in Burma a village on some far hillside owes its bamboo school to American missionaries and why Judson College comes to be America's magnificent contribution to Rangoon's beautiful University.
+Now I understand why in Burma a village on some far hillside owes its bamboo school to American missionaries and how Judson College comes to be America's magnificent contribution in Rangoon's beautiful University.

 I saw other sides of America's education.
 One day a friend took me to see Wellesley College where she lectured.
-I was in the class room where once a bright-eyed Chinese girl had been vibrant with eagerness to learn everything.
+I was in the classroom where once a bright-eyed Chinese girl had been vibrant with eagerness to learn everything.
 Soon she was to be there again, the wife of Generalissimo Chiang Kai-shek.
-China, with Chungking her last stronghold in danger, has been speaking in faultless English prose through Madame to America.
+China, with Chungking her last stronghold in danger, has been speaking in faultless English prose through Madame Chiang to America.
 Rarely does a college receive so rich a reward.

 I lunched with the President of the University of California, Dr. Robert Sproul.
-I visited the fine University of Athens in Georgia and admired the grace of Princeton.
-One week-end I felt myself to be back in England, when I met Dr. Endicott Peabody, the teacher and friend of so many of America's best over the last half century, at Groton.
-The Masters and playing fields and boys-and the buildings so dignified and unpretentious and so fitting in their quiet countryside, made me think of Eton or Marlborough.
+I visited the fine University of Georgia in Athens; and admired the grace of Princeton.
+One weekend I felt myself to be back in England, when I met at Groton President Roosevelt's old headmaster, Dr. Endicott Peabody, the teacher and friend of so many of America's best over the last half-century.
+Mr. Crocker, the present headmaster, the masters, the boys and playing fields-and the buildings so dignified and unpretentious and so fitting in their quiet countryside, made me think of Winchester or Marlborough.

 I was a guest at the Harvard Commencement in 1943.
 Here was Harvard in the sunlight of a New England Spring day-the celebrations shorn of their pristine glory-yet Harvard, her men in uniform, Naval and Military, turning from the arts of peace to war.
-The Honourable Joseph Grew, Washington's ex-ambassador to Tokyo, eloquently pleading for Americans to see other nations clearly, to see Japan clearly.
+The Honourable Joseph Grew, Washington's ex-Ambassador to Japan, now Under-Secretary of State, eloquently pleading for Americans to see other nations clearly, to see Japan clearly.
 Did America really know what an implacable enemy she was fighting?
 I thought of that simple Burmese teacher, Ma Nyein Tha.
 "When I see myself clearly, I see other people clearly; when a nation sees itself clearly, it sees other nations clearly."